Stade Français

 Its traditional home is Stade Jean-Bouin, though the club has recently played some home games at the 80,000-seat Stade de France, taking anywhere from two to five matches to the larger venue each season since 2005–06.
 From 2010 to 2013, the team played temporarily at the 20,000-capacity Stade Charléty in Paris to allow a new stadium to be built at the Jean-Bouin site.

 The team participated in the first French championship final in 1892, and went on to win numerous titles during the early 1900s.
 Stade Français spent about 50 years in the lower divisions of French rugby, until entrepreneur Max Guazzini took over in 1992, overseeing a rise to prominence, which saw the team returning to the elite division in just five seasons, and capture four French championships in seven years.
 After a financial crisis plagued the club in 2011, Guazzini sold a majority stake and stepped down as club president.

-From 2009 to 2015, the team struggles, failing to reach the final phases.
-2015 marked a rebirth for them, as the team reached the final phases and won three games in row, against Racing Métro, Toulon and Clermont and won also Top 14.
+From 2009 to 2015, the team struggled, failing to reach the final phases.
+In 2015 the team not only reached the knock-out stages, they won all three of their games and claimed the Top 14 championship.